NorwegianVeterinaryInstitute/ORION_HandBook/docs/source/index.rst

 The ORION sequencing for surveillance handbook
 ==================================================================================================
-This website aims to be a handbook that can help build national and local labs to build capacity and competence within the use of NGS methods fur surveillance purposes.
+This website aims to be a handbook that can help national and local labs to build capacity and competence on the use of NGS methods for surveillance purposes.
 This work is part of the "One health surRveillance Initiative On harmonization of data collection and interpretatioN (ORION)" One Health EJP project.